michellelala/VolunteerGo/frontend/README.md

 #### Use this app, that's what!
 Yuperoo, VolunteerGo is here to lend a helping hand (heh).

+---

-This app is still a work-in-progress, but here an on-going list of features that will be implemented:
+This app is still a work-in-progress, but here is a list of features that will be implemented:

 Organizations can:
 - Sign up to be part of the network of non-profit organizations